microsoft/ppcc25-cc-masterclass/docs/lab-01/index.md

 So by taking care of these properties, you make your connectors a lot easier to use and more professionally looking.
 But at the same time, you also prepare them for AI 🙂

+Remember to **Update Connector** after you make these changes as well.

 ## 🎯 Create an operation with parameter

 Let's get into the more interesting stuff, let's make more dynamic operations.
 You saw that the GET/Events action only returned one event because the environment has this global filter, so let's check out the connected records.
 For this we will add **Tracks** and **Sessions** with the goal of getting only session of a certain track.